DannyRyanFisher/RoboND-DeepLearning-Project/writeup.md

         weight_file_name = 'model_weights'
         model_tools.save_network(model, weight_file_name)

+5- Model weights are also generated during this process and stored above

 #### Final Hyper Parameters (HP)
 The output graphs (Images 3-5) of the training curves from each of the 10th, 35th and 75th epoch demonstrate the convergence of the validation loss to the training loss eventually to 0.0115 and 0.0341 respectively